-As of December 31, 2015, EGRHI knows of no one who beneficially owns in excess of 5% of EGRHI's common stock except as set forth in the table below:
+As of December 31, 2016, EGRHI knows of no one who beneficially owns in excess of 5% of EGRHI's common stock except as set forth in the table below:

-Title of Class Name Address Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares % Common PCD Nominee Corporation (Filipino) 37F Enterprise Tower 1, Ayala Avenue, Makati City PCD Nominee Corporation (Filipino) FILIPINO 2,010,622,927 40.21% Common Gotesco Properties, Inc. 12/F Ever-Gotesco Corporate Center 1958 C.M.
-Gotesco Properties, Inc. FILIPINO 1,069,235,000 21.38% Common Consolidated Ventures, Inc. Matapang St. Consolidated Ventures, Inc. FILIPINO 892,000,000 17.84% b) Security Ownership of Management
+Title of Class Name Address Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares % Common Consolidated Ventures, Inc. Matapang St. Consolidated Ventures, Inc. FILIPINO 1,592,000,000 31.84% Common PCD Nominee Corporation (Filipino) 37F Enterprise Tower 1, Ayala Avenue, Makati City PCD Nominee Corporation (Filipino) FILIPINO 1,323,779,927 26.48% Common Gotesco Properties, Inc. 12/F Ever-Gotesco Corporate Center 1958 C.M.
+Gotes co Properties, Inc. FILIPINO 1,069,235,000 21.38% b) Security Ownership of Management

-The is no individual, record or beneficial owner of more than 5% of the shares of stocks under PCD Nominee Corp. as of December 31, 2015.
+The is no individual, record or beneficial owner of more than 5% of the shares of stocks under PCD Nominee Corp. as of December 31, 2016.

-Mr. Jose C. Go is natural person who has voting power over shares of Gotesco Properties, Inc. as approved by the Board of Directors of Gotesco Properties, Inc.
+Mr. Jose C. Go and Mr. Joel T. Go are natural persons who have voting power over shares of Gotesco Properties, Inc. and Consolidated Ventures, Inc., respectively, as approved by the Board of Directors.